best tennis womens shoes asics

 • Do foot exercises: Exercises that strengthen the muscles in your feet can help improve your foot’s biomechanics and reduce pressure on the ball of your foot.
 Toe curls, picking up marbles, and towel crunches are good options.

-• Take anti-inflammatory medication: Over-the-counter anti-inflammatories like ibuprofen can help reduce inflammation and pain in the short term.
+• Take anti-inflammatory medication: Over-the-counter anti-inflammatory medications like ibuprofen can help reduce inflammation and pain in the short term.

 • Get a cortisone injection: Your doctor may recommend a cortisone injection into the ball of your foot to relieve inflammation and pain.
 This is usually a temporary measure.